luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/azure-stack-mysql-resource-provider-deploy.md

 # Use the NetBIOS name for the Azure Stack domain.
 On the Azure Stack SDK, the default is AzureStack but could have been changed at install time.
 $domain = "AzureStack"

-# For integrated systems, use the IP address of one of the ERCS virtual machines
+# For integrated systems, use the IP address of one of the ERCS virtual machines.
 $privilegedEndpoint = "AzS-ERCS01"

+# Provide the Azure environment used for deploying Azure Stack.
+Required only for Azure AD deployments.
+Supported environment names are AzureCloud, AzureUSGovernment, or AzureChinaCloud.
+$AzureEnvironment = "<EnvironmentName>"

 # Point to the directory where the resource provider installation files were extracted.
 $tempDir = 'C:\TEMP\MYSQLRP'